Highway 101 Construction in Buellton: What Visitors Need to Know

 Traveling Southbound on Highway 101

-Visitors traveling south may choose to use either the Avenue of Flags off-ramp or the Highway 246 interchange, which provides convenient access to Buellton’s hotels, restaurants, and attractions.
+Visitors traveling south may choose to use either the Avenue of Flags off-ramp or the Santa Rosa Road off-ramp to access Buellton during the temporary ramp closures.

 Visiting Santa Ynez Valley Wine Country